Dockerizing This Site

 That’s quite a mouthful, so let’s break it down

-• -p 4000:4000: Jekyll, by default, serves the preview server up on port 4000, so we go ahead and bind the containers port 4000 to the hosts port 4000.
+: Jekyll, by default, serves the preview server up on port 4000, so we go ahead and bind the containers port 4000 to the hosts port 4000.-d

-• -v $(pwd):/srv/jekyll: Mount the contents of this directory (aka, the output of the pwd command) into the container in the /srv/jekyll directory in the container.
-This is where the Jekyll preview server looks for your Jekyll environment by default.
+command) into the container in the /srv/jekyll directory in the container.
+This is where the Jekyll preview server looks for your Jekyll environment by default.- I always run this command from the root of my Jekyll environment, if you weren’t currently in your Jekyll environment root you could just replace

-• I always run this command from the root of my Jekyll environment, if you weren’t currently in your Jekyll environment root you could just replace $(pwd) with the absolute path to it.
+- I always run this command from the root of my Jekyll environment, if you weren’t currently in your Jekyll environment root you could just replace

-• jekyll serve --watch -D: The Jekyll CLI command to fire up the preview server, watching for changes and publishing the contents of the _drafts/ directory as if it were a post.
+: The Jekyll CLI command to fire up the preview server, watching for changes and publishing the contents of the _drafts/ directory as if it were a post.

-After running that command I am a :w in vim, and a reload in my web browser from checking the formatting of a post, changes to any pages, template changes, etc at http://localhost:4000.
+in vim, and a reload in my web browser from checking the formatting of a post, changes to any pages, template changes, etc at http://localhost:4000.

 Pattern 2) Build Container